 Design Strategist Multiplication Program

-My colleague Anton Fischer and I have been successfully combining Product Vision, Storytelling, Jobs to be Done and Story Mapping into a framework that brings all together.
-We’ll talk about in an upcoming article.
+My colleague Anton Fischer and I have been successfully combining Product Vision, Storytelling, Jobs to be Done and Story Mapping into a framework that brings it all together.
+We’ll talk about it in an upcoming article.

 Berkun, S. (2008).
 Making things happen: Mastering project management.
 Sebastopol, CA: O’Reilly Media.